d-a-s-h-o/bhcli/README.md

 - Directly tag author of selected message `t` will prefil the input with `@username `
 - Directly private message author of selected message `p` will prefil the input with `/pm username `
 - Shortcut to kick author of selected message `ctrl+k` will prefil the input with `/kick username `
+- Shortcut to ban author of selected message `ctrl+b` will prefil the input with `/ban username `
 - captcha is displayed directly in terminal 10 times the real size
 - Upload file `/u C:\path\to\file.png @username message` (@username is optional) `@members` for members group
 - `<tab>` to autocomplete usernames while typing